ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 #### Danny
 * I used DALLE-2 and pixlr.com for possible app art.
 For example, I created a wooden login page to simulate a cutting board which renders at login time.
 In addition, I made art for the app art.
 * I also asked Chat-GPT for how to code icons for app tabs, database functions, component interactions.
+* Online image editing tools seemed good though photoshop may be easier.
+Chat-GPT has been very helpful for ReactNative and Firebase due to its training knowledge, so I'll keep using it.

 #### Josh
 * Used GitHub Copilot to help write testing for our recipes page.
 GitHub Copilot also helped me generate code to make sure that the quantity input field worked with the testing code written.